UsefulEngines/AwsContainerLab/README.md

 ```

+## Create an ECS Cluster with a Fargate Task using CloudFormation
+TODO :

+1. Illustrate via the cloudformation console that the VPC is created.
+Review the output and resource lists.
+2. Create/Edit the TaskDefinition for our service
+3. Create the Service and experiment with scaling, etc.

 [YET TO BE COMPLETED...]

-This completes our illustration about how to host an ASP.NET Core MVC application and Nginx reverse proxy using AWS Fargate.
+This completes our illustration on how to host an ASP.NET Core MVC web application service using AWS Fargate.

 <a id='appendix-a'></a>